 I have been struggling for awhile to figure out how my interests might match a future career.
-I’m majoring in Psychology and Sociology, and find people fascinating.
+I’m majoring in psychology and sociology, and find people fascinating.
 I realized last semester that working in a clinical/therapy context is not right for me.
 I’m more interested in relationships between people and group dynamics, but from a people-watcher perspective, such as how and why people misunderstand each other.
 I thought for a couple months that organizational psychology is right for me, because I think it applies some of this to create a more productive work space.
 But I don’t know how much I care about the business world and work environments – more just groups of people in general.
 I’ve been encouraged to look into social psychology.
 I do enjoy research and data analyzing, but I don’t want to be a professor.
 What else could I do with it?
 I’d love some help on what industries I should go into.
 I hate to be vain, but a large salary is important to me, and that scares me about my majors and interests.
 If it helps, I’m outgoing but fairly introverted and prefer working on tasks alone rather than in groups/teams.

-Hello, my name is Daniel Yao, a senior about to graduate with a double major in Chemistry and Business.
-My unique background provides me with a more analytical base that I want to use towards a business/finance setting.
+Hello, my name is Daniel Yao, a senior about to graduate with a double major in chemistry and business.
+My unique background provides me with a more analytical base that I want to use in a business/finance setting.
 I have been an active member in the Brandeis community, from being a TA for Financial Accounting to working at Brandeis’ Student Financial Services, where I work with the Department of Education and other companies to promote responsible financing, to the Global Microfinance Brigade, where I lead a group of students on volunteer missions in impoverished nations like Honduras.
 If you have any career advice or job leads where I can continue to explore the business/finance industry, I would greatly appreciate the opportunity to talk with you!
 Thank you for your consideration!

 I am a senior on track to graduate in May.
 I’m seeking advice for my job search.
 I am interested in food access and food production.
 I would love to speak to someone who works in food justice on the policy level or in a think tank.
 I would like a job that teaches me new skills such as research or a job that hones my grant writing skills.

-I’ve worked on a farm doing field work as well as coordinating an low-income market.
+I’ve worked on a farm doing field work as well as coordinating a low-income market.
 I also conducted a price-value analysis of the CSA model of the farm that I worked at v. other local, organic vendors.
 Additionally, I have some experience in grant writing.

 I’m writing this because I am struggling to find a job that is both in my field of interest and that I am qualified for.
 Any advice would be greatly appreciated.